-The Ground section of the Designer contains the elevation layers in the scene and gives access to the Configure Ground pane, where you can change how you display and interact with the ground.
+In the Ground section of the Layers pane, there are the elevation layers in the scene and you can access the Configure Ground pane, which allows you to change how you display and interact with the ground.

 To open Ground, do the following: